This course will be a clear starting point for anyone who wishes to write for children and young adults, but doesn’t know where to begin.

 - explore narrative voice, plot and point of view

-- learn how to find inspiration.
+- learn how to find inspiration

-What will I gain?
+What will you gain?

 Click through above to book your place online.

-Please note that if you have a CraftCourses gift voucher you would like to use as full or part payment of this course fee, the booking will need to be made via telephone (number above).
 If you have mobility issues, please let us know in advance so that we can be sure to accommodate your needs.

-If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above.
-Your voucher code must be provided at the point of booking.
+If you will be redeeming a CraftCourses gift voucher on this course, the voucher code must be provided at the point of booking.